-What is one tour that is least kid friendly in Atlanta that parents can enjoy during a romantic getaway?
-CNN Studio Tour.
+What is one tour that is the least kid-friendly in Atlanta that parents can enjoy during a romantic getaway?
+CNN Studio Tour!

 At least for my family.

 Since we don’t have cable and never have the news on in our house my kids don’t even know what CNN is all about.
 So when we tell them we visited the studio, they won’t start crying that we never take them anywhere.
 And quite frankly, my husband and I aren’t news fans at all, either.

 However, I am a huge Ted Turner fan.
 And since this is one of his babies, I really wanted to see it and learn about him and what really happens in one of the largest news stations in the world.